smallyunet/hexo-blog-en/source/_posts/Interview Experience in April 2025.md

 But honestly, I don’t think the interviewer was very technically competent.
 If someone like that were to be my superior, I don’t think I’d be very happy.
 So even if I get an offer, I might have to think twice.
 If I don’t get one, that’s fine too.

+(Added on April 22, 2025) Just remembered and wanted to briefly add some of the conversation details from back then:

+I said the principle behind mnemonic phrases is that there’s a predefined word list, and a few words are selected from this list as the mnemonic.
+The other person said that’s not how it works—a mnemonic is essentially a seed, and this seed can be expanded into a tree structure, with each node in the tree representing a public/private key pair.

+I said the current standard for wallets is BIP-39.
+He said that’s incorrect—the standard for wallets is BIP-44.

+He asked me: when the `grep` command on a server matches data, how many records does it display?
+Assuming there’s only one match.
+(This question led me to conclude that "the other person is not very technically competent.")

 <!--

 - April 11th, Unknown Project, Wallet Development